MVA

 About Us

-Metro Vancouver Alliance is a grassroots coalition of community, faith, labour, and nonprofit organizations.
 Our vision is a world where communities of all kinds come together united by common goals.
 We know we must collaborate to tackle the issues we face today.

 We work on the issues that matter to our membership and result in winnable actions that improve the community.
-We decide which issues to work on through a process of listening and discernment throughout the alliance.
+We decide which issues to work on through a process of listening and discernment throughout the Alliance.

 ________________________________________________